 The restaurant-like cascading of information has been studied in the laboratory.
 The classic experiment has two states of the world, each associated with an urn from which balls are drawn.
-Urn A has twice as many red balls as white, and Urn B has twice as many white balls as red.
-An individual gets a draw without knowing which urn was used and must decide on which it came from (i.e. the state of nature), another individual knows the first person's decision, gets another draw, and must decide on the state of nature, another individual follows in the same fashion and so on (see Anderson and Holt, 1997).
+Urn A has twice as many red balls as white; Urn B has twice as many white balls as red.
+An individual gets a draw without knowing which urn was used and must decide on which it came from (i.e. the state of nature).
+Another individual knows the first person's decision, gets another draw, and must decide on the state of nature.
+Another individual follows in the same fashion and so on (see Anderson and Holt, 1997).
 An information cascade occurs when individuals place excess weight on the evidence provided by the behaviour of others, as compared with their own private signal, with the result that people can make mistakes; and this happens in the experiment.
-Formally, with a prior probability of $\frac{1}{2}$ , the first person will rationally declare that the urn was A (B) when the draw is red (white).
-When the second person, knowing this, draws red, they declare red because there have now been two red draws (making urn A much more likely).
-The cascade now sets in because the third person will rationally discount their own draw when it is white because, the balance of evidence (two reds versus one white) still favours A. Their private information is not revealed, this is the source of the inefficiency, and a collective mistake can arise when the first two draws, unluckily, came from Urn B.
+Formally, with a prior probability of 1⁄2, the first person will rationally declare that the urn was A (B) when the draw is red (white).
+When the second person, knowing this, draws red, they declare A because there have now been two red draws (making urn A much more likely).
+The cascade then sets in.
+This is because the third person will rationally discount their own draw when it is white (since the balance of evidence, two reds versus one white, still favours A).
+Their private information is not revealed, this is the source of the inefficiency, and a collective mistake can arise when the first two draws, unluckily, came from Urn B.

-It is the equivalent of our putative diner, knowing something about each restaurant (the draw from the urn), who places greater weight on the evidence of what others do because it seems overwhelming and so follows them.
-As a consequence, it is possible that a mixture of 'bad' luck with respect to the order in which people come for dinner that night and excess weight being placed on what others do, the worst restaurant fills up.
+It is the equivalent of our putative diner, knowing something about each restaurant (the draw from the urn), who places greater weight on the evidence of what others do and so follows them.
+As a consequence, it is possible that as a result of 'bad' luck with respect to the order in which people come for dinner that night, the worst restaurant fills up.
 Or to shift example, people pile into the stock market, despite what they know, because the evidence of rising prices suggests that private information held by other individuals is more optimistic about the trajectory for future profit streams.
 This kind of conformism can be rational behaviour, but it can yield inefficiency.